a-le/db-portal/README.md

 ## Features
 - Query all your databases through a unified web interface in your browser
-- Supports the following databases: ClickHouse, Firebird, MySQL/MariaDB, MSSQL, PostgreSQL, and SQLite
+- Supports the following databases: ClickHouse, MySQL/MariaDB, MSSQL, PostgreSQL, and SQLite
 - Write SQL queries in a syntax-highlighted minimalist editor
 - View query results in a smart HTML table
 - Download results as `.csv`, `.xlsx`, or `.json` files, with optional gzip compression
-- Supports multiple JSON formats: standard array of objects and ClickHouse JSON compact
+- Supports multiple JSON formats: standard array of objects and compact tabular format (with "fields", "types", and "rows" keys)
 - Browse data dictionaries (tables, columns, views, procedures, etc.)

 - Implements industry-standard authentication and security practices